hydephp/central/resources/markdown/policies/terms-of-service.md

 This document was written in good faith by a developer, and not a lawyer, in the hopes that you as well will act in good faith when using our services.

+If you have any questions about this document you can contact us at hello@hydephp.com.